 Umami

-- Umami is almost a 1-to-1 alternative to Plausible.
-A great web analytics tool
+- Umami is almost a 1-to-1 alternative to Plausible with an MIT license

 OpenPanel